Lachanophobia/TSharp.UnitOfWorkGenerator.EFCore/README.md

 </ItemGroup>
 ```
 ## 2. Overrides
 **2.1.** All classes are partials and all methods are virtual.
 So you can extend your repositories and override the default methods!
-Just remember to use the generated namespaces of these you provided .
+Just remember to use the generated namespaces or these you provided.

 ```csharp
 using TSharp.UnitOfWorkGenerator.API.Entities;